-Although New Orleans is considered one of the most walkable cities in the country, if "hoofing it" isn't for you we have plenty of other options for your transportation needs.
+Although New Orleans is considered one of the most walkable cities in the country, we have plenty of other options for your transportation needs.
 Whether you're walking from the Morial Convention Center to the Audubon Aquarium or hopping on the streetcar to visit the historic cemetaries, grab a map of the city or two and go exploring.
 If you're wondering when the next bus or streetcar is coming your way, try downloading the TransitHub App.

 St. Charles Streetcar:

-The line is open around the clock with less frequent service in the evening and early-morning hours.
+This line is open around the clock with less frequent service in the evening and early-morning hours.
 Stops along St. Charles and Carondelet Streets.
 Travels from the edge of the French Quarter all the way down beautiful St. Charles Avenue.
 The views of historic architecture beneath the shade of massive, ancient live oaks convey so much of New Orleans' charm and character.
-The line passes by celebrated restaurants, shops and hotels; some destinations include the Garden District, Audubon Park and Audubon Zoo, and Tulane and Loyola Universities.
+The line passes by celebrated restaurants, shops and hotels; some destinations include the Garden District, Audubon Park, Audubon Zoo and Tulane and Loyola Universities.

 Pedicabs are a new, green form of transportation to recently hit the streets of New Orleans.
 Eco-friendly, efficient and fun, a pedicab is a great way to get across the Quarter, go to and from your hotel, avoid traffic and parking frustrations, or just pop across town in style and comfort.
 Either call them up or hail one on the street.
 Friendly drivers will tell you their rates and get you where you need to go.